RenRenJuan/Green-Travel-Carbon-App/README.md

    The expo client will remain standalone, not support backend function and other enhancements.

+     Note: the initial expo app on App Store/Play will be replaced by the full react native version and a binaries for the expo client will be downloadable from greentravel.app .

    There will be several iterations of it before
    ...